HackYourFuture/HTML-CSS/Week3/LESSONPLAN.md

 1. **What is GIT branching?**

 - A branch is an experiment, a possible way your project can evolve.
-- It usually contains code for a `feature`
-- A `feature` is a piece of functionality that you want to add to your software.
-For example, the news feed/liking option/friending ability in Facebook
-- The `master` branch contains all the latest stable code
-- The `development` branch serves as a copy of `master`, that can be experimented with
+- Local branch can be created with `git branch <name>` command.
+Remote branch must be set using `--set-upstream` option while pushing
+- Pull request is a `diff` between two commit points.
+It can be merged when we want to suggest changes to a Github repository to which we don't have write access.

 _Create a repository and initialize GIT.
-Show the use of `git branch`, `git checkout -b`, ``_
+Show the use of `git branch`, `git checkout -b`_

 SECOND HALF (14.00 - 16.00)